WebstaurantStore / Food Service Resources / Kitchen & Cooking Tips / How to Carve a Turkey

 What To Do With the Turkey Carcass?

-After carving away the best parts of the turkey, you'll be left with the carcass.
-Don't throw it away!
+After carving away the best parts of the turkey, don't throw away the carcass.
 Even if the bones are picked clean, there are still bits of skin and fat that will make a delicious turkey broth or stock.
 Place the whole carcass in a stock pot and cover with water.
 Add your favorite aromatics and herbs.
 Simmer for about an hour then strain out the solids.
 You should be left with a rich turkey stock.

 The method for cutting up a turkey can also be used on whole chickens, just use a smaller knife.
 Separating the wings and breasts (white meat) from the thighs and drumsticks (dark meat) is a traditional way to serve a whole cooked bird.
 Use the cooked meat for your recipes or arrange the meat on a serving platter for guests.